 Section 14.07 of Act 71 of 2004 (PA Race Horse Development and Gaming Act) provided for the creation of the EDTF.
-Act 53 of 2007, known as the Capital Budget Itemization Act of 2007, authorized recurring funding to the Authority for certain projects from the EDTF.
-That funding totaled \$10.1 million and \$10.9 million in 2019 and 2018, respectively, and were recognized as non-operating revenue.
-The funding to be provided under this Act will total \$7.5 million annually from 2020 to 2036.
+Act 53 of 2007, known as the Capital Budget Itemization Act of 2007, originally authorized recurring funding to the Authority from the EDTF in support of the New Arena project (\$7.5 million), Convention Center operations (\$1.3 million) and retirement of Convention Center indebtedness (\$1.3 million) totaling \$10.1 million in 2019.
+The funding authorization expired in 2019 with respect to the Convention Center operations and retirement of Convention Center indebtedness.
+The remaining funding for 2020 was \$7.5 million (New Arena Project).
+This funding is pledged to the debt service on the Authority's Commonwealth Lease Revenue Bonds, Series A of 2007.
+Both years, the revenue was recognized as restricted non-operating revenue.